-Trading Members are requested to take a note that, for each non-compliance report by the auditor, trading members are required to submit corrective action taken report as per the above mentioned timelines.
-On review of details of corrective action submitted by trading member, auditor shall submit the status of compliance as Compliant/Non-Compliant/ Not Applicable.
+All Trading members are requested to take note that, for each non-compliance reported by the auditor, trading members are required to submit corrective action taken report as per the above-mentioned timelines.
+On review of details of corrective action submitted by trading members, the auditor shall submit the status of compliance as Compliant or Non-Compliant on ENIT.